msf4-0/workflow_instruction_version2.1/README.md

 1. [Install Python](https://www.python.org/downloads/) (Install or update to 3.12.1 or higher)
 2. [Install MySQL](https://dev.mysql.com/downloads/installer/) (Take the 8.0.35 version or higher, do not download the web version, install the full version)
 3. [Install PIP](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/) (If pip is not found you need to go to the link, note that if you have downloaded Python 2.7.
 9+ and Python 3.4+ you will have pip)
 4. If Python or MySQL is not found in the command prompt, you must add the path to the system environment.
-Please follow the YouTube instructions or article to add the path to the cmd so that you can use Python and MySQL in cmd [Youtube](https://www.youtube.com/watch?v=Y2q_b4ugPWk) or [Article](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14))
+Please follow the YouTube instructions or article to add the path to the cmd so that you can use Python and MySQL in cmd [Youtube Window 10](https://www.youtube.com/watch?v=Y2q_b4ugPWk) or [Article](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) [Youtube Window 11](https://www.youtube.com/watch?v=AOQX6LZUaGo)
 5. Download the Work Instruction folder
 6. Open your terminal and navigate to the downloaded folder (The folder where "work_instruction_creator.py" is)
 7. Install all the App dependencies (If there is an error when trying to install that means that there is a newer version of App dependencies, download the newest one)